 The markets for AbbVie's products are highly competitive.
 AbbVie competes with other research-based pharmaceuticals and biotechnology companies that discover, manufacture, market and sell proprietary pharmaceutical products, therapies and biologics.
-For example, AbbVie's immunology products compete with anti-TNF products, JAK inhibitors and other competitive products intended to treat a number of disease states, and AbbVie's oncology products compete with BTK inhibitors.
+For example, AbbVie's immunology products compete with anti-TNF products, JAK inhibitors and other competitive products intended to treat a number of disease states, and AbbVie's oncology products compete with BTK inhibitors and other competitive products intended to treat certain cancers.
 In addition, in the past few years, a number of other companies have started to develop, have successfully developed and/or are currently marketing products that are being positioned as competitors to Botox.
-The search for technological innovations in pharmaceutical products is a significant aspect of competition of new products by competitors and changes in medical practices and procedures can result in product obsolescence.
-Price is also a competitive for branded pharmaceutical products creates competitive pressures on AbbVie's products that do not have patent protection.
-New products or treatments brought to market by AbbVie's competitors could cause revenues for AbbVie's products ot decrease due to price reductions and sales volume decreases.
+The search for technological innovations in pharmaceutical products is a significant aspect of competition.
+The introduction of new products by competitors and changes in medical practices and procedures can result in product obsolescence.
+Price is also a competitive factor.
+In addition, the substitution of generic and biosimilar pharmaceutical products for branded pharmaceutical products creates competitive pressures on AbbVie's products that do not have patent protection.
+New products or treatments brought to market by AbbVie's competitors could cause revenues for AbbVie's products to decrease due to price reductions and sales volume decreases.